rravipra/NLP/README.md

 3) Please refer Viterbi.pdf for detailed methodology used for the code.

+10) Please refer to corruption_data_method.pdf for the methodology used for the code in corruption_data.py

-Note: For the rest of the models I am in the process of writing up the metodology and will add them in the upcoming days.
+Note: For the rest of the models I am in the process of writing up the metodology and will add them in the upcoming days or I mention the steps that I have taken using the comments in the code.

 # Feature selection for the logistic regression model (1.
 Text_classifiers.ipynb)